cobraxcodes/cobraxcodes/README.md

 * 🌍  I'm based in Las Vegas, NV
 * 🖥️
 * ✉️  You can contact me at [cobraxcodes@gmail.com](mailto:cobraxcodes@gmail.com)
-* 🧠  Currently practicing async API calls again
+* 🧠  Currently reviewing async API calls
 * 🤝  I'm open to collaborating on LLM projects.
 * ⚡  Fun fact, I speak 5 other languages and I am a huge Potterhead, House of Slytherin FTW!